 “An Oral Will is Enough”

-Understanding the realities of wills and estate planning can help you make informed decisions about your future and ensure that your loved ones are protected.
+Understanding the realities of wills and estate planning can help you make informed decisions and ensure that your loved ones are protected — not left to the mercy of a rigid legal formula that knows nothing about your family.

 The Process of Creating a Will